morea-framework/morea-framework.github.io/docs/change-hi/getting-started.md

 ![](/img/ci-tracs/ci-tracs.github.io-pull-request.png)

-Notice that this page is associated with the CI-TRACS version of the ci-tracs.github.io repository, not your own personal version.
+Notice that this page is associated with the Change-HI version of the Change-HI.github.io repository, not your own personal version.
 You are "opening a pull request" on the official version of the repository, and requesting that the administrators merge the changes in your branch into the official repo.

 Add any additional information you'd like to add, then press "Create pull request".
 The result will look somewhat similar to this: